apalache-mc/apalache/CONTRIBUTING.md

 2. Once the issue is created, maintainers may request more detailed documentation in the form of a [Request for Comment (RFC)][rfc] or [Architectural Decision Record (ADR)][adr].
+   - Please draft ADRs by starting with [our template](./docs/src/adr/NNNadr-template.md).
 3. Discussion at the RFC stage will build collective understanding of the dimensions of the problem and help structure conversations around trade-offs.
 4. When the problem is well understood but the solution leads to large